elisaperrone/elisaperrone.github.io/research.md

 ---

 My research spans from mathematical statistics to applied statistics.
-I am mainly interested in multivariate statistics and dependence modeling, with particuar emphasis on __copulas__ and their __geometric properties__.
-My work includes the development of copula-based approaches used in __optimal experimental design__ and __environmental sciences__, such as hydrology and __weather forecasting__.
+I am mainly interested in multivariate statistics and dependence modeling, with particuar emphasis on _copulas_ and their _geometric properties_.
+My work includes the development of copula-based approaches used in _optimal experimental design_ and _environmental sciences_, such as hydrology and _weather forecasting_.

 I am always looking for motivated students who share my research interests and my passion for mathematics and statistics.
 If you are interested in doing a research project under my supervision, you can have a look [here](teaching.html) for a list of project topics.

-### In preparation

-* _On testing stochastic monotonicity via discrete copulas_ with F. Durante<br>
-   keywords: copulas, convex optimization, hypothesis testing.
+---

 ### Preprints